OpenOmics/nanite/docs/setup.md

 mamba env create -f workflow/envs/nanite.yaml
 ```

 Running the command above will create a named conda/mamba environment called `nanite`.
 Now you can provide `--conda-env-name nanite` to the [run sub command](usage/run.md).
 This will ensure conda/mamba is run in an offline-like mode where no external requests are made at runtime.
-It will use the local, named conda environment instead of building an environment on the fly.
+It will use the local, named conda environment instead of building a new environment on the fly.

 ## TLDR